-- Placement in the Least Restrictive Environment and the Justification for any Removal from General Education. - Extended School Year (ESY) Services.
-Whenever appropriate, the student's ARD committee shall determine whether the student requires an extended school year based on a regression-recoupment analysis.
-The need for ESY services shall be documented from formal and/or informal evaluations provided by the Charter or the student's parents or guardians.
-The documentation must demonstrate that in one or more critical areas addressed in the student's current IEP goals and objectives, the student has exhibited, or reasonably may be expected to exhibit, severe or substantial regression that cannot be recouped within a reasonable period of time.
-Severe or substantial regression means that the student has been, or will be, unable to maintain one or more acquired critical skills in the absence of ESY services.
+- Placement in the Least Restrictive Environment and the Justification for any Removal from General Education. - Extended School Year (ESY) Services. special education teacher or ARD facilitator shall ensure that the student's ARD committee considers the need for ESY services at the annual review of the student's IEP.
+The ARD committee shall determine whether the student requires an extended school year based on a regression-recoupment analysis.
+The need for ESY services shall be documented using data collected by the District and the student's parents or guardians using formal or informal assessments.
+The documentation must demonstrate that in one or more critical areas addressed in the student's current IEP where the student has previously demonstrated acquired progress, the student has exhibited, or reasonably may be expected to exhibit, severe or substantial regression that cannot be recouped within a reasonable period of time.
+Severe or substantial regression means that the student has been, or will be, unable to maintain previously acquired progress in one or more critical IEP areas in the absence of ESY services.
 It is important to remember that ARD committee determinations regarding ESY services are prospective in nature and not intended to make up for past denials of FAPE, if any.